CUBRID/cubrid-manual/en/admin/admin_utils.rst

 Dumping Statistics Information of Server
 ----------------------------------------

 **cubrid statdump** utility checks statistics information processed by the CUBRID database server.
-The statistics information mainly consists of the followings: File I/O, Page buffer, Logs, Transactions, Concurrency/Lock, Index, and Network request.
+The statistics information mainly consists of the following: File I/O, Page buffer, Logs, Transactions, Concurrency/Lock, Index, and Network request.

 You can also use CSQL's session commands to check the statistics information only about the CSQL's connection.
 For details, see :ref:`Dumping CSQL execution statistics information <csql-execution-statistics>`.